ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

   - `params.p_threshold`: Fraction of NaN probes for which a CpG is considered corrupted and removed.
   - `params.s_threshold`: Fraction of NaN samples for which a sample is considered corrupted and removed.
   - `params.imputer_type`: Type of imputation (`mean`, `median`, `knn`).

+In case you need additional information on parameters, run the following command:

+nextflow run methyl-array-qc.nf --help

 ### 2. Running the Pipeline
 Run the pipeline using the following command: